St Bonaventure was the Cardinal Bishop of Albano and also known as “the Seraphic Doctor”.

 - St Bonaventure’s High School in Hyderabad, Pakistan

-- St Bonaventure Parish, Balangkayan, Eastern Samar, Philippines
+- Saint Bonaventure Parish, Balangkayan, Eastern Samar, Philippines

-- St Bonaventure chapel in St John the Baptist Parish, Liliw, Laguna, Philippines
+- Saint Bonaventure chapel in St John the Baptist Parish, Liliw, Laguna, Philippines

 - St Bonaventure Chapel in Barangay San Bueno, Sampaloc, Quezon, Philippines